-I’ve taught courses that explore issues in epistemology, metaphysics, philosophy of mind, and moral philosophy in the 17th and 18th centuries; on ethics; and on the contemporary literature in moral psychology; as well as those that introduce students to philosophy, to the university, and to critical thinking and writing.
-I’ve also supervised independent studies on topics in ethics, moral psychology, and philosophical method.
+I’ve taught courses that explore issues in epistemology, metaphysics, philosophy of mind, moral philosophy, and political philosophy in the 17th and 18th centuries; on ethics; and on the contemporary literature in moral psychology; as well as those that introduce students to philosophy, to the university, and to critical thinking and writing.
+I’ve also supervised student projects on topics in ethics, moral psychology, philosophical method, and free will.